dodona-edu/dodona-edu.github.io/en/news/2020-09-16-4-release-notes/README.md

 Dodona 4.4 enables the grading of solutions by teachers.
 Because we want to make sure this works as expected, this feature is only available to a select number of users as a test.

 All details about this Dodona version can be found in [our GitHub release notes](https://github.com/dodona-edu/dodona/releases/tag/4.4).

+## Dodona 4.5 - 2021-06-04

+Dodona 4.5 enables the grading of solutions for all users as a beta.
+In addition, the "all courses" page was redesigned to make it more useful.
+The courses of your own institution are now more prominent.
+In a future release a tab with "featured courses" will be added.

+All details about this Dodona version can be found in [our GitHub release notes](https://github.com/dodona-edu/dodona/releases/tag/4.5).